 The School of Communications (SOC) is the third largest of Howard University’s 13 academic schools and colleges.
 In the 2014-2015 academic year, SOC enrollment was 1,002.
-For more than 44 years, the School has trained journalists and media communication professionals through five of the most premier advertising, audio production, journalism, media management and public relations programs in the world.
+Since 1971, the School has trained journalists and media communication professionals through five of the most premier advertising, audio production, journalism, media management and public relations programs in the world.
 SOC graduates are known at the local, national and global levels for their leadership within and across diverse communities through communication research, professional practice, innovation, job creation, social justice, and service via cutting-edge knowledge, skills and technology.

 The School of Communications has a legacy of excellence demonstrated by its track record of graduating the most African-American communications professionals; a growing reputation as the place for the best students who wish to study communications; and an active and engaged Board of Visitors (BOV), that which assists the school with fundraising efforts.
 The SOC grooms students in an environment that promotes high expectations, demands rigorous study, introduces innovative learning experiences, exposes students to outstanding media professionals, and offers them opportunities to participate in programs that illustrate the profound impact true leadership in communications can have on society.
 A large percentage of our alumni are distinguished journalists and broadcast professionals.